fabioiop/MBP-2010-GPU-Panic-fix/README.md

 4 - Choose option: run the fix or remove the previous fix.

+# Notes
+"MBP 2010 GPU Fix" can't be opened because it is from an unidentified developer:
-System Preferences > Security & Privacy > General and allow app to run, it may be necessary.
+System Preferences > Security & Privacy > General and allow app to run